Post-Incident Review: How to Turn Cyber Attacks into Learning Opportunities

 Not quite.

-Now is the time to turn the incident into a learning opportunity, and in some cases, a legal requirement.
+Now is the time to conduct a Post-Incident Review (PIR) (sometimes called an incident postmortem)—a structured way to turn the incident into a learning opportunity, and in some cases, to meet legal requirements.

 In 2023, the Securities and Exchange Commission enacted new disclosure rules for public companies.
 Within four business days of a material cybersecurity incident, companies must disclose key details to investors, including: